-In 1867, Mark Twain departed New York Harbor on the steamship Quaker City for a five-and-a-half-month excursion, with stops in Europe and around the Mediterranean.
-His humorous, opinionated, and revealing observations of the local sites and inhabitants first appeared as a series of letters in a San Francisco newspaper, two years before New York publisher Elisha Bliss released the book The Innocents Abroad, or The New Pilgrims’ Progress.
-Using original documents, photographs, artwork, and costumes, as well as an interactive media experience, this exhibition commemorates the 150th anniversary of one of the best-selling travelogues of all time as it illuminates Twain’s fabled journey and explores his and other Americans’ perceptions of the Holy Land in the postbellum era.
+In 1867, a young Mark Twain departed New York Harbor on the steamship Quaker City for a five-and-a-half-month excursion, with stops in Europe and around the Mediterranean.
+His funny, scathing, and revealing observations of the local sites and inhabitants first appeared as a series of letters in a San Francisco newspaper and eventually became one of the bestselling travelogues of all time, The Innocents Abroad, or The New Pilgrims’ Progress.
+Dive into the storied journey behind the famed book and the changing American perceptions of the Holy Land in our new exhibition that celebrates the book's 150th anniversary with original letters, rare journal entries, photographs, posters, costumes, and more.
 (Organized by the New-York Historical Society in partnership with the Shapell Manuscript Foundation, and curated by Michael Ryan, vice president and director of the Patricia D. Klingenstein Library, and Cristian Petru Panaite, associate curator of exhibitions)

 Buy a copy of The Innocents Abroad from the NYHistory Store today!